JoseBlanca/pop_lab/pop_lab_site/practices/fwd/selection.md

 Now the AA genotype is lethal, so it's fitness is 0, but recessive, so Aa and aa have a fitness of 1.
 Let's set it's initial frequency to 0.01 and remove the mutation.
 What do you think that will happen to the allele?
 Run the simulation with a population of 100 individuals and an infinite one and explain the result.
+Does the deleterous allele dissapears when there is no drift?

 What would happen if if add a minimal mutation rate of 0.001 from a to the deletereous allele A?

+Set different fitnesses for AA and check what happens.

 Compare the result with a dominant lethal allele, so now both AA and Aa are lethal.